Baxos: Backing off for Robust and Efficient Consensus: Design

 \subsubsection{The Liveness Challenge}

 The above two-phase algorithm is the core of \synod, and it achieves obstruction-free but not lock-free termination: If there are multiple concurrent Proposers, then the above algorithm fails to terminate.
 An example execution where the termination property is not achieved is depicted in Figure~\ref{fig:Baxos_algo}\,(b) , where replica 1 and replica 2 concurrently send the Prepare messages, without making any progress.
-In \synod, upon learning contention (detected by a timeout event in Algorithm~\ref{Baxos_algorithm}), the Proposer retries the Prepare-Promise phase with a {\it proposed\_try} that is strictly greater than its previous {\it proposed\_try} and {\it promised\_try}.
+In \synod, upon learning contention, the Proposer retries the Prepare-Promise phase with a {\it proposed\_try} that is strictly greater than its previous {\it proposed\_try} and {\it promised\_try}.
 However, immediately retrying phase 1 causes further contention.